rismm/tp/docs/UserGuide.md

 - `NAME` is case-insensitive
   - e.g. `Cheese` will be interpreted as `cheese`
 - If `NAME` does not exist in the inventory, an error would be thrown
-- `QUANTITY` must be a non-negative integer and less than or equal to 2147483647
+- `QUANTITY` must be a positive integer and less than or equal to 2147483647
   - e.g. 1, 10, 100
 - If the new quantity of the item exceeds 2147483647, an error would be thrown